Submitted by John Poeltler on

 Module 6: Immunohematology

-This module reviews major blood group systems, their antigens and antibodies, the immune response, classes of immunoglobulins, tests and procedures involved in pretransfusion compatibility testing, and hemolytic disease of the fetus and newborn (HDFN) and testing considerations.
+This module reviews the major blood group systems, their antigens, and antibodies, the immune response, the classes of immunoglobulins, and their characteristics, the tests and procedures involved in pretransfusion compatibility testing, and hemolytic disease of the fetus and newborn (HDFN) and the considerations in testing.

 Module 7: Blood Banking and Transfusion

-This module reviews blood banks and regulatory bodies ensuring safety and quality of blood products, describes blood collection and donation, differentiates blood components, blood component preparation, storage, and labeling, special patient populations and transfusion considerations, and therapeutic phlebotomy indications and outcomes.
+This module reviews blood banks and identifies the role of regulatory bodies in ensuring the safety and quality of blood products, describes the process of blood collection and donation, recognizes and differentiates various blood components and the process of blood component preparation, storage, and labeling to ensure product integrity and traceability, identifies special patient populations and their unique transfusion-related considerations, and defines therapeutic phlebotomy and identifies its clinical indications, procedures, and the benefits and outcomes.

 Module 8: Microbiology